OpenGPGPU/opengpu/README.md

 The goal of this project is to develop a simple GPU.

 ## Project Description
-A project to create a simplified GPU implementation with chisel.
+A project to create a simplified GPU implementation with chisel, featuring TileLink-based memory interfaces for better cache coherence support.

 ```mermaid
 %%{